 Imzad Explained

-The imzad (Arabic: إمزاد; alternately amzad) is a single-string bowed instrument used by the Tuareg people in Africa.
+The imzad (Arabic: إمزاد; alternately amzad) is a type of bowed "single-string fiddle" used by the Tuareg people in Africa.[1]

-Its body is made out of a calabash or wood which is covered by animal skin.
-The strings are made from horse hair and are connected near the neck, and runs over a two-part bridge.
-The round bow is also equipped with horse hair.
+Its body is made out of a gourd which is covered by animal skin, creating a soundboard.[1]
+The strings are made from horse hair and are connected near the neck, and runs over a two-part bridge.[1]
+The bridge is made of two pieced of wood, joined into a cross.[1]
+The round bow is also equipped with horse hair.[1]

-The imzad is only played by the women for example to accompany songs,[1] often during an evening ceremony called takket.
-However, there are modern attempts to promote the instrument as inherent to Tuareg culture.
+Traditionally, the instrument was played to accompany men's songs.[1]
+The imzad is only played by the women for example to accompany songs,[2] often during an evening ceremony called takket.

 External links